Brailor/advent-of-code-2021/README.md

-# My Solutions for Advent of Code 2021 written in F#/Go
+# My Solutions for Advent of Code 2021 written in F#
+F# baby trying to get through AoC 2021.